 - Breast and ovarian cancer in close family members

-- Colon and uterine cancer in close family members
+- Colon cancer and uterine cancer in close family members

 - Breast or ovarian cancer and a Jewish background

 You will meet with a licensed genetic counselor at your first appointment.
 A genetic counselor is a health professional with specialized experience in medical genetics and counseling.
 The following will happen at your appointment:

 - You will be asked questions about your medical history and your family’s history of cancer.

 - The likelihood of an underlying hereditary cancer syndrome will be discussed.

 - You will learn about the benefits and limitations of genetic testing and genetic testing options.
 This can help you to decide whether testing may be useful for you and your family.

 - You may learn about your risk and your family members’ risks for developing cancer in the future.